This post contains affiliate links

 We have a few jobs for my son to do to earn money around the house.
 The problem is money gets lost and misplaced.
 Most of the things our son wants to buy are purchased online (he loves to browse Amazon).

-We are now using Current to help him manage his money.
-Current combines a debit card with a mobile app I have on my phone.
-With it, I am easily able to transfer money from my account to his (no need to keep cash on hand.
-Current has a flat yearly fee (no hidden costs) of $36.
+We are now using Greenlight to help him manage his money.
+Greenlight combines a debit card with a mobile app I have on my phone.
+With it, I am easily able to transfer money from my account to his (no need to keep cash on hand).
+Greenlight costs just $4.99 a month and you can have up to 5 kids with debit cards.

 For my son with autism, we really have to take the long view and look at the big picture.
 Hopefully, someday, he will be paying his own bills with a debit card, but for now, we are using it to help him learn to manage his spending money.